r1122d/pdsnd_github/README.md

 ### Description
 It provides insights into the usage of bikes provided by Bikeshare in Chicago, New York and Washington.
 It loads data from the selected city csv file.

-Insights provided can be filtered by month, day, both or none.
+Statistics provided can be filtered by month, day, both or none.

+Examples of statistical data provided:
+-Average travel time
+-Most commonly used start station
+-Most popular route

 ### Files used
 bikeshare.py